Meet the Department of Computer Science

 What’s life like as a student at Surrey?

 “Life as a postgraduate student isn’t just all about study.
-Away from the lecture theatres, there’s a thriving campus of 17,000 students with 140 different clubs and societies, ranging from Mixed Martial Arts to the Surrey Video Gaming Society.
+Away from the lecture theatres, there’s a thriving campus of 17,000 students with around 140 different clubs and societies, ranging from Mixed Martial Arts to the Surrey Video Gaming Society.
 Computer Science students also started a society called HackSurrey, which organises events with participants from all over Europe, and they’ve launched their own Information Security Society.

 “Nearby is Surrey Sports Park, a £36 million facility, which offers training for the elite and the casual athlete.
 Leafy Guildford, meanwhile, is a bustling market town on the edge of the Surrey Hills Area of Outstanding Natural Beauty with a wide range of bars and restaurants.
 It’s also a 34-minute train journey from London if you fancy time in the city.”